dayouliu/library-cli/README.md

 - the server serving REST APIs located in the server directory running on port `8080`
 - Postgres database storing the book and collection data.

+All commands to run each part of the system are located in the Makefile.

 ### Running the app

 The Postgres database can be started by running the Docker Compose file